Tractable Density Estimation on Learned Manifolds with Conformal Embedding Flows: Experimental Details

 which shows that $\mathbf{g}$ is a conformal embedding (Eq. \eqref{eq:conformal_transformation}) with $\lambda(\bz)=\frac{2r^2}{z_1^2+z_2^2+r^2}$.
 Of course, this $\mathbf{g}$ is also known as a \emph{stereographic projection}, but here we view its codomain as all of $\mathbb{R}^3$, rather than the 2-sphere.

 With this in mind it is not surprising that a CEF can learn an embedding of the sphere, but we would still like to study how a density confined to the sphere is learned.
 Starting with a multivariate Normal $\mathcal{N}(\boldsymbol{\mu}, \mathbf{I}_3)$ in three dimensions we drew samples and projected them radially onto the unit sphere.
-This mimics the much more complicated distribution given by integrating out the radial coordinate from the standard Normal distribution
+This yields the density given by integrating out the radial coordinate from the standard Normal distribution:

 With the shorthand $\mathbf{t} = \left(\cos\phi \sin\theta, \ \sin\phi \sin\theta, \ \cos\theta\right)$ for the angular direction vector, the integration can be performed This distribution is visualized in Fig. \ref{fig:sphere} for the parameter $\boldsymbol{\mu}=(-1, -1, 0)$.